simonknittel/components/README.md

 10. `cd ../`
 11. `sh update-gh-pages.sh`

-## How to link your local project repository with a local copy of this repository
+### How to link your local project repository with a local copy of this repository

+Linking a local copy of this component library with a local project repository which uses the component library can be helpful when working on components and so see how they behave in real usage outside of Storybook.

 1. Open a terminal within your local copy of this repository
 2. Run `npm link`